Melissa O'Neil: Musical theatre

-In the Toronto, Ontario production of Dirty Dancing, O'Neil was a featured singer.
-In the Drayton Entertainment production of High School Musical On Stage (in St. Jacobs and Penetanguishene), O'Neill played the role of Gabriella.
+In the Toronto, Ontario, production of Dirty Dancing, O'Neil was a featured singer.
+In the Drayton Entertainment production of High School Musical On Stage (in St. Jacobs and Penetanguishene), O'Neil played the role of Gabriella.
 O'Neil's appearance as Martha/Maid by the Fire during the 2011 season's Jesus Christ Superstar was her Stratford Shakespeare Festival debut.

-O'Neill was featured as a lead in the Stage West Calgary production of "British Invasion" alongside former lead singer of The Guess Who, Terry Hatty, and made an appearance in Camelot.
+O'Neil was featured as a lead in the Stage West Calgary production of "British Invasion" alongside former lead singer of The Guess Who, Terry Hatty, and made an appearance in Camelot.
 She played Éponine in a sit-down production of Les Misérables in Toronto at the Princess of Wales Theatre, which ran from September 2013 through February 2014.
 She won the Dora Award for Outstanding Female Performance for that role.

-In March 2012, O'Neil made her Broadway debut in Jesus Christ Superstar, where she played Martha, Maid by the Fire and worked as understudy to Mary Magdalene.
+In March 2012, O'Neil made her Broadway debut in Jesus Christ Superstar, where she played Martha, Maid by the Fire and worked as understudy to the role of Mary Magdalene.

 In 2013, O'Neil was promoted to play Éponine.

 In March 2014, O'Neil returned to Broadway in a revival of Les Misérables, where she was a member of the ensemble and worked as understudy for the roles of Éponine and Fantine.

 Acting

 O'Neil has been acting since 2015.
 She has had recurring roles in the 2015 CBC TV drama called This Life that was set in Montreal, the Cole Hauser TV crime series Rogue, and the musical drama web series, Lost Generation, which was set in Berlin.
 The show was originally called Pulse and had a book and score written by Duncan Sheik.

 In December 2014, O'Neil was cast in the starring role of Two / Rebecca / Portia Lin, on the Syfy TV series space opera Dark Matter.
 It was a role she played from 2015 to 2017, for three seasons of the show.

 In 2018, O'Neil played the role of Suki in The CW procedural crime drama iZombie created by Rob Thomas and had another recurring role in the thriller Condor, a TV remake of Three Days of the Condor.

-In October 2018, O'Neil was cast in the role of Officer Lucy Chen in the ABC television police drama series The Rookie, where she plays a fellow rookie police officer opposite Nathan Fillion.
-O'Neil's character, who initially was Fillion's love interest, has shifted into a more ensemble role.
+In October 2018, O'Neil was cast in the role of LAPD Officer Lucy Chen and Sava Wu in the ABC television police drama series The Rookie, where she plays a fellow rookie police officer opposite Nathan Fillion.

 Personal life

-O'Neil's maternal grandfather gave her a Chinese name which means "ladylike".
+O'Neil's maternal grandfather gave her a Chinese name Ao Shimin (Traditional Chinese: 奧詩敏, Simplified Chinese: 奥诗敏, Pinyin: Ào Shī mǐn), which means ladylike.
 At the time when she was competing in Canadian Idol, O'Neil was said to be able to speak Cantonese, but not fluently.